 Step 4 – Host Program Application – Once you’ve receive approval for your program, go ahead and complete the application requirements for the program you’ve chosen.
-Again, you’ll need to be directly in touch with your FIU Approved Program to find out what you’ll need to submit and when.
+Again, you’ll need to be directly in touch with your Third Party Program to find out what you’ll need to submit and when.

 Step 7 – Pre-departure – Once accepted, you will be required to attend a *mandatory* Pre-Departure Orientation, where you’ll be given a pre-departure packet to prepare you for your trip.
 In addition, you can join our Facebook group and become a fan of our fan page for important pre-departure information.
 Search FIU Office of Study Abroad, or just go here.